As you’ve probably recognised, tax year 2013/14 could turn out pretty tumultuous.

 As such, you’re going to need to be on top of your financial game this year.
 Being lax with tax and forgetful with your finances just won’t do.
 Mess up, and you could face a multitude of fines or even worse, end up doing a little time!

 So, drawing upon some of the expertise here in the Crunch office and reflecting upon some of the financial mistakes I’ve made freelancing, here’s five ways to keep your finances on track in tax year 2013/14….

 Moira Stuart might assert otherwise, but the reality is tax is definitely taxing.
 Legislation is constantly changing and frankly, it’s troublesome to keep track of.

-All that said, if you’re lacking an accountant, it’s worthwhile trying to get up to speed with the various tax return deadlines and attempting to get your head around what you might be liable to pay.
+All that said, if you’re lacking an accountant, it’s worthwhile trying to get up to speed with the various tax return deadlines and attempting to get your head around what amount of tax you might be liable to pay.
 If you’ve managed to read this weeks earlier articles (without dozing off) then you’re on the right sort of lines, but to spruce up your knowledge a little further, it’s worthwhile checking out HMRC’s ‘webinars’ .
 Surprisingly for HMRC, they’re actually pretty useful.

 Create an accounting routine

 Unless you’re accountancy inclined, sorting through your finances can be something you endlessly avoid.
 The longer you put it off though, the worse it’ll be later down the line.
 I can vouch for that personally.
 Self-assessment time was made even worse by my accountancy inadequacy.

 To spare yourself some grief then, it’s therefore wise to put a little time aside for some bookkeeping, preferably every day or at the very least once or twice a week.
 If your micro business is really taking off though, look at putting your accounting into an expert’s hands.
 It might cost a little, but you’ll save yourself some time and limit the likelihood of penalties.